PRIOR TO YOUR STUDENT’S ARRIVAL

 Student safety is a priority.
 The College of William & Mary and the Williamsburg area are, for the most part, a wonderful community.
 However, we are not immune to crime.
 It is important that your student takes appropriate measures to protect him/herself and his/her belongings.
 Your student should carry his/her student ID at all times.
 The student ID card serves as a “key” for access to the residence halls, academic buildings, meals, vending machines, Swem Library, Recreation Center, Student Health Center and the W&M Express Account.
 In addition to the ID, your student should always carry his/her room key.
 Your student should get in the habit of locking his/her room door every time they leave, even if only for a few minutes.
 Exterior doors should never be propped open.
 Finally, when walking on campus, the buddy system is always recommended, especially at night.
 Student escort services are available and free of charge.

 What can my student do if he/she is not getting along with his/her roommate?

 When two people begin to room together, they often need some time to adjust to their differing expectations about living together.
-Roommates are encouraged to complete a roommate agreement and spend some time negotiating room expectations.
+Roommates are encouraged to complete a Shared Living Expectations worksheet and spend some time negotiating room expectations.
 Residence Life staff are a great resource if the roommate situation is not working.
 However, if a resident determines that his/her living situation is not working, written consent from Residence Life must be granted prior to anyone moving.
 Requests for room changes are not accepted until one week after the first day of classes at the beginning of each semester.
 Changes are typically approved on a first-come, first-served basis, but may be made based on the individual circumstances involved.
 Once a change has been granted, students should complete the move within 48 hours.
 We suggest reviewing the Tips for Developing Successful Roommate Relationships.

 What are hall council dues and how are they used?